IBM/mas-tas-appconnect-flows/README.md

   - Navigate to Integration -> Publish Channels
   - For Asset
     1. Search for 'MXASSETInterface' under the Publish Channel field.
 Click on the channel and from the left side of the screen select 'Duplicate Publish Channel'
-    2. Rename the channel PLUSTMXASSETInterface
+    2. Rename the channel PLUSIMXASSETInterface
     3. Click on 'Enable Event Listener' on the left side under More Actions
     4. Make sure Publish JSON and Retain MBO's are checked, the Operation should default to Publish and the Adapter should default to MAXIMO.
     5. Click 'Save Publish Channel' on the left under Common Actions
   - For Location
     1. Search for 'MXOPERLOCInterface' under the Publish Channel field.
 Click on the channel and from the left side of the screen select 'Duplicate Publish Channel'
-    2. Rename the channel PLUSTMXOPERLOCInterface
+    2. Rename the channel PLUSIMXOPERLOCInterface
     3. Click on 'Enable Event Listener' on the left side under More Actions
     4. Make sure Publish JSON and Retain MBO's are checked, the Operation should default to Publish and the Adapter should default to MAXIMO.
     5. Click 'Save Publish Channel' on the left under Common Actions
   - For Person
     1. Search for 'MXPERSONInterface' under the Publish Channel field.
 Click on the channel and from the left side of the screen select 'Duplicate Publish Channel'
-    2. Rename the channel PLUSTMXPERSONInterface
+    2. Rename the channel PLUSIMXPERSONInterface
     3. Click on 'Enable Event Listener' on the left side under More Actions
     4. Make sure Publish JSON and Retain MBO's are checked, the Operation should default to Publish and the Adapter should default to MAXIMO.
     5. Click 'Save Publish Channel' on the left under Common Actions